Failure and withdrawal

 Trailing a module

 Institutes may allow you to progress onto the next year, trailing 1 or more modules from the previous academic year.
-However, to receive funding from the States of Jersey, you must have completed and passed all of the previous academic year.
+To receive funding from the Government of Jersey, you must have completed and passed the previous academic year.

 If you trail modules into the next academic year you will be advised that you have until the end of the first semester to complete all outstanding work to enable your award to be re-instated from the beginning of the autumn term.
-Failure to complete the outstanding work will result in the funding from the States of Jersey being withheld for that academic year.
+If outstanding work is not completed, this will result in the funding from the Government of Jersey being withheld for that academic year.

 Repeating an academic year